robertpp/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 What's New
 - Reports are available in 46 languages/locales.
-- Authorized users wills ee the report by Auto Attendant and Call Queue name vs Resource Account name
+- Authorized users will see the reports by Auto Attendant and Call Queue names vs Resource Account names
-  - Admin users continue to see the reports by Resource Account name
+  - Admin users continue to see the reports by Resource Account names

 ## Overview